juliejonak/Blockchain-Notes/README.md

 #### How does it know which block to place the transaction in?

 The transactions are placed in a queue and added to the _next_ block that will be mined.

-The complexity of the proof of work problem to be solved to mine a new block is adjusted based on the number of people trying to mine, to ensure that it's difficult enough to have one block being mined roughly every ten minutes, so that transactiosn are recorded regularly.
+With Bitcoin, the complexity of the proof of work problem to be solved to mine a new block is adjusted based on the number of people trying to mine, to ensure that it's difficult enough to have one block being mined roughly every ten minutes, so that transactions are recorded regularly.

 <br>